DanielTeruel/az-104-labs/lab03–Azure-ARM-Templates/Lab03_Full_Documentation.md

 This exercise gave me hands-on experience with infrastructure-as-code (IaC) practices, improving deployment consistency and reducing human errors.

 ## Business Scenario
-My team wants to automate and simplify Azure resource deployments.
-By using templates, I can reduce administrative overhead, minimize human error, and increase consistency across deployments.
+I wanted to explore how to automate and simplify Azure resource deployments.
+Using templates helped me reduce administrative overhead, minimize human error, and maintain consistency across deployments.

 ## What I Learned
 - How to create and configure managed disks in the Azure portal